gintaronas/ScrapeCVBankasUsingSelenium/README.md

 INSTALLATION

-Project requires Chrome web driver to be installed in \.venv\driver directory.
+Project requires Chrome web driver to be installed in .\venv\driver directory.
 Version of driver must match the version of Chrome browser in use.
 Drivers can be found here: https://googlechromelabs.github.io/chrome-for-testing/ Use "pip install -r requirements.txt" to set up the needed virtual environment.